qiyunlab/binarena/README.md

 One can monitor the process and intermediates using the browser's **console**.

-**Why does the program stall during silhouette coefficient calculation?**
+**Why does the program stall / crash during silhouette coefficient calculation?**

 Calculation of silhouette coefficients requires the calculation of a Euclidean distance matrix among all contigs.
-This is a computationally expensive operation, and runtime quickly builds up as the dataset expands (_O_(_n_<sup>2</sup>)).
+This is a computationally expensive operation.
+Runtime and memory consumption quickly build up as the dataset expands (_O_(_n_<sup>2</sup>)).

 However, with a typical computer, it shouldn't take more than a few minutes even with tens of thousands of contigs.
 Just be bit patient before killing the browser tab.

+- Note: Chrome and Edge have a mechanism to limit memory consumption per tab, hence blocking this function from handling more than some ten thousand of contigs.
+Firefox and Safari do not have this limitation.

+When compute is an issue, it is recommended to filter down the dataset (e.g., removing short and shallow contigs) to make the calculation smooth.

 ## Contact